The Practice of RADseq: Population Genomics Analysis with Stacks (RDSQ01)

 PLEASE READ – CANCELLATION POLICY: Cancellations are accepted up to 28 days before the course start date subject to a 25% cancellation fee.
 Cancellations later than this may be considered, contact firstname.lastname@example.org.
 Failure to attend will result in the full cost of the course being charged.
 In the unfortunate event that a course is cancelled due to unforeseen circumstances a full refund of the course fees (and accommodation fees if booked through PR informatics) will be credited.
 However, PR informatics will not be held responsible/liable for any travel fees, accommodation costs or other expenses incurred to you as a result of the cancellation.
 Because of this PR informatics strongly recommends any travel and accommodation that is booked by you or your institute is refundable, flexible or covered by insurance.
 It also recommended to delay booking your travel and accommodation as close the course start date as economical viable.

-The workshop is delivered over 5 days (see the detailed curriculum below).
+The workshop is delivered over 5 days (see the detailed curriculum listed under course program).
 Each session consists of a lecture explaining the theory proceeded by a practical based on this lecture.
 There will also time for students to discuss their own problems and data.

 Assumed computer background